Bayesian modelling

 \[\text{Likelihood}\hspace{1.5cm}P(\text{Data}|\text{Model})\]

-They are interested in maximizing the Likelihood
+They are interested in maximizing the likelihood

 They need data